JenushanthAts/BlogAPP/README.md

   6. Create general routes and protected routes inside the app.js file.
 To access context api hook , Wrap the entire routes into contextProvider.<br/>

  #  Back-End<br/>
-  6.1.
-Create folder structure as following controller , middleware , model(db configuration), routes and main js file(index.js).<br/>
-  6.2.
-Create a env file which contains Port number, db configurations and jwt secret key.<br/>
+  1. Create a env file which contains Port number, db configurations and jwt secret key.<br/>
-  6.3.
-Create end points for user and blog (create post, updat epost, Delete post ,read post) in index.js file.<br/>
+  2. Create end points for user and blog (create post, updat epost, Delete post ,read post) in index.js file.<br/>
-  6.4.
-Create controller for authentication (Register , SignIn and check whether user exists or not) and Crud operation controller for blog.<br/>
+  3. Create controller for authentication (Register , SignIn and check whether user exists or not) and Crud operation controller for blog.<br/>
-  6.5.
-Create route files for authentication and blog crud operations.<br/>
+  4. Create route files for authentication and blog crud operations.<br/>
-  6.6.
-Create middleware and place it into index.js file for handling crud operations (Delete and Update) of blogs.
+  5. Create middleware and place it into index.js file for handling crud operations (Delete and Update) of blogs.

 # Main Features are
   User Can register and login<br/>